vsrinivas/fuchsia/boot_sequence.md

 `appmgr`'s job is to host the environment tree and help create processes in these environments.
-Processes created by `appmgr` have an `mx::channel` back to their environment, which lets them create other processes in their environment and to create nested environments.
+Processes created by `appmgr` have an `zx::channel` back to their environment, which lets them create other processes in their environment and to create nested environments.

 At startup, `appmgr` creates an empty root environment and creates